Toggle: English / Spanish

 The health care provider may diagnose febrile seizure if the child has a

 but does not have a history of seizure disorders (epilepsy).
-A grand mal seizure involves the entire body.
+A tonic-clonic seizure involves the entire body.
 In infants and young children, it is important to rule out other causes of a first-time seizure, especially (bacterial infection of the covering of the brain and spinal cord).

 Exams and Tests